The test patch series

 Can You Have a Lawn That Never Needs Cutting?

-We tested different grass seed types to see which ones grew the fastest and even covered new seed with iron — something you're always told not to do.
-So… did it work?
+We tested different grass seed types over months to see which grew the slowest, and even tried something you're always told not to do: covering new seed with iron.

 I Broke All the Rules for Sowing Grass